MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnioctl/ni-usbfnioctl-ioctl_internal_usbfn_get_class_info.md

 # IOCTL_INTERNAL_USBFN_GET_CLASS_INFO IOCTL

+##  Major Code:

+[[XREF-LINK:IRP_MJ_DEVICE_CONTROL]

 ## -description

 The class driver sends this request  IO control code to retrieve information about the available pipes for a device, as configured in the registry.

 ## -ioctlparameters

 ### -input-buffer

 NULL.

 ### -input-buffer-length

 None.

 ### -output-buffer

 A pointer to a buffer that contains a <a href="..\usbfnbase\ns-usbfnbase-_usbfn_class_information_packet.md">USBFN_CLASS_INFORMATION_PACKET</a> structure.
 Upon completion, UFX populates the structure with the name, the device interface GUID, and details of the interface when operating at a particular bus speed.

 ### -output-buffer-length

 The size of a <a href="..\usbfnbase\ns-usbfnbase-_usbfn_class_information_packet.md">USBFN_CLASS_INFORMATION_PACKET</a> structure.

 ### -in-out-buffer

 <text></text>

 ### -inout-buffer-length

 <text></text>

 ### -status-block
-I/O Status block

 If the request is successful, the USB function class extension (UFX) returns STATUS_SUCCESS, or another status value for which NT_SUCCESS(status) equals TRUE.
 Otherwise it returns a status value for which NT_SUCCESS(status) equals FALSE.

 ## -remarks

-The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.</p>
+The class driver should send this IOCTL request during initialization so that it can enumerate the endpoints and attributes.